langleyfoxall/react-dynamic-data-table/README.md

 #### `onCheckboxChange`

 `onCheckboxChange` is called when a row checkbox is clicked.
 This allows for custom logic for selecting and deselecting a single row.
-It will recieve an event object from the input and the current row.
+It will receive an event object from the input and the current row.

 ```jsx
 const checked = new Set